Healthy Satin Pothos (Scindapsus pictus) in medium, also known as Satin Pothos

 Process

 Water propagation shows roots in 2-4 weeks.
-Soil propagation takes 3-6 weeks.
+In practice, soil propagation takes 3-6 weeks.

 Pitfalls

 Overwatering causes stem rot.
-Low light can cause loss of variegation in new growth.
+A practical check: low light can cause loss of variegation in new growth.

 💡